EthicalML/machine-learning-principles-in-slides/contents.md

 [NEXT]
 <!-- .slide: data-background="images/parti.png" class="background smallquote" style="color: white" -->

-If we have a small team of data scientists...
+If we have a small team or a small/simple project...
-## We face a smaller number of issues
+## We can cope with the issues

 [NEXT]
 <!-- .slide: data-background="images/parti.png" class="background smallquote" style="color: white" -->